Our hospitals

 Eye accident and emergency Service information

-We have an eye accident and emergency service based on the ground floor of the Western Eye Hospital.
-This is the only service of its kind in West London exclusively providing emergency eye treatment for both adults and children.
+Our facilities include outpatients, inpatients, day case and inpatient surgery, as well as the eye accident and emergency service.
+This is the only service of its kind in west London which provides emergency eye treatment for both adults and children.

-If you have an eye emergency you can walk into the hospital and present yourself to reception where you will be seen by a specialist triage nurse and the urgency of the situation is assessed.
+If you have an eye emergency, you can walk into the Western Eye Hospital and present yourself to reception.
+You will then be seen by a specialist triage nurse so that the urgency of the situation can be assessed.

 Latest news See all news